 - Canvas Module Content Assigned readings, supplemental videos, podcasts, activities, and other learning materials. - Student Information Survey An opportunity for you to share a bit about yourself! - Journal Assignments Some weeks you'll respond to a few questions or reflect briefly on an assigned topic in a journal assignment.
 These assignments will provide an opportunity to engage with the week's topics and/or relate them to personal experiences and/or observations about society.
-These journals will also serve as preparation for the week's in-class discussion. - Discussions Some weeks you'll post (individually or with a small group) to a discussion board in response to a question or prompt related to the week's topics. - Comparing Religions Project You'll work EITHER - on your own with an assigned small group on a project comparing several religious organizations while connecting to course concepts..
+These journals will also serve as preparation for the week's in-class discussion. - Discussions Some weeks you'll post (individually or with a small group) to a discussion board in response to a question or prompt related to the week's topics. - Social Media Project You'll work EITHER - on your own with an assigned small group to create an educational and/or influence campaign that would be suitable for social media.
+(You won't be required to post it to social media, but you're welcome to do so if you'd like!)